Automatic Reminiscence Therapy for Dementia: Introduction

 We propose a conversational agent that simulates a reminiscence therapist by asking questions about the patient's experiences.
 Questions are generated from pictures provided by the patient, which contain significant moments or important people in user's life.
-Moreover, to engage the user in the conversation we propose a second model which generates comments on user's answers.
+The proposed methodology is specific for dementia therapy, compared to a general Image-based Question and Answering (Q\&A) system as \cite{yang2016stacked}, because the generated questions cannot be answered by only looking at the picture as common Q\&A systems do.
+The user needs to know the place, time, people or animals appearing in the picture to be able to answer the questions.
+To engage the user in the conversation, we propose a second model which generates comments on user's answers.
 A chatbot model trained with a dataset containing simple conversations between different people.
 The activity pretends to be challenging for the patient, as the questions may require the user to exercise the memory.
-Our contributions include:

-\begin{itemize} \item Automation of the Reminiscence therapy by using a multi-modal approach that generates questions from pictures, without using a reminiscence therapy dataset. \item An end-to-end deep learning approach which do not require hand-crafted rules and it is ready to be used by mild cognitive impairment patients.
+However, it also intends to be amusing at the same time.
+Our contributions include: \begin{itemize} \item Automation of the Reminiscence therapy by using a multi-modal approach that generates questions from pictures, without the need of a reminiscence therapy dataset. \item An end-to-end deep learning approach ready to be used by mild cognitive impairment patients.
 The system is designed to be intuitive and easy to use for the users and could be reached by any smartphone with internet connection. \end{itemize}